freeman-lab/hxdx/README.md

 }
 ```

-Then just connect your top-level component and store in one-line
+Then just connect your top-level component and store

 ```javascript
 var hxdx = require('hxdx')